calm/slack-pull-requests/README.md

 ## Required Github Personal Token with User and Org Read Access

-- `USER_READ_TOKEN` Org secret is generated with `atlantis-calm` GH user with Org and User read accesses.
+- The `USER_READ_TOKEN` secret is generated with Org and User read accesses.
 This is to support the functionality to map individual users from team when the team is added as a requested reviewer.